keoni29/ledtris/README.md

 __Score display__ used to show the player's score.
 Contains six 7-segment display digits.(optional)

 > Both the Arduino and AVR firmware support the __Score display__, however I only made schematics for the AVR version.
-See `avr/schematic.png`
+See `avr/schematic.png` You may need to connect to different pins for your Arduino board.

 # Software
 You need the FCEUX NES emulator, the `ledtris.lua` script and a Tetris (USA version) ROM.